Handicap Betting Guide: Asian vs European Explained With Real Examples

 For instance, let’s say Southampton will be playing Real Madrid.
 Southampton start with a +2 goal head start, while Madrid start with -2 goals deficit.
 The draw/handicap tie will effectively be -2.

-If the game ends 1-0 to Madrid, staking Madrid to win will end in a bet loss as Madrid fail to cover the spread.
+If the game ends 1-0 to Madrid, staking Madrid to win will end in a bet loss as Madrid fails to cover the spread.
 The game effectively finished 2-1 to Southampton.
 If you’ve also placed a bet on the handicap, you also lose the bet as Madrid didn’t win by the margin specified in the handicap.

 Bear in mind that placing a bet on the handicap draw means that you’re betting on the margin of victory and not the actual number of goals scored by the team.